UNLV Runnin' Rebels basketball: Jerry Tarkanian era

-In 1977, just seven years after joining Division I, The Rebels made the Final Four in a squad today known as the "Hardway Eight".
-Ten years later, the team made the Final Four with one loss.
+In 1986, UNLV returned to the Final Four, having gone 37–1 before losing 97–93 to Indiana.

 In 1990, UNLV won the NCAA Championship by beating Duke by a record-setting margin of 103–73, becoming the first team and only team to score over 100 points in the championship game.
 Before becoming a basketball powerhouse in the late 1970s, UNLV was often referred to as "Tumbleweed Tech" due to its relative obscurity.
-Led by famed coach Jerry Tarkanian, the Runnin' Rebels were among the most exciting teams in the nation.
-They consistently led the nation in points scored, turnovers forced, and most importantly – wins.
-The Runnin' Rebels were well known for going on long runs that turned close games into blowouts.
-They were also known for up-tempo offense and stifling defense.